QuixThe2nd/mTracker/README.md

 # mTracker - Unstable
 A BitTorrent meta-tracker that aggregates multiple public trackers into a single reliable tracker. mTracker also allows for users with both public and private torrents to discover peers via DHT & PeX without enabling it on their client.

-> [!WARNING]
-> mTracker is untested and missing many critical features.
-To enable UDP, uncomment line 35 of index.ts.

 ## Features
 - **Single Tracker Setup**: Replaces all public trackers in your BitTorrent client
 - **Automatic Tracker Discovery**: Pulls trackers from tracker lists